Tributes for former San Fernando mayor Romesh Mootoo

 Dr Romesh Mootoo, described as the visionary who oversaw the transformation of San Fernando from borough to city status, in November 1988, has died.

-A medical doctor and consultant rheumatologist, whose vision also led to the establishment of the Surgi-Med Medical Centre, San Fernando, Mootoo died on Friday morning.
+A consultant rheumatologist, whose vision also led to the establishment of the Surgi-Med Medical Centre, San Fernando, Mootoo died on Friday morning.
 He was said to be in his 80s.

-Long-time friend, Diane Seukeran, former San Fernando West MP and mother of current MP Faris Al-Rawi, said as far as she knew, he had no known medical ailments.
+Long-time friend Diane Seukeran, former San Fernando West MP and mother of current MP Faris Al-Rawi, said as far as she knew, he had no known ailments.

-“As part of the older generation, he was not medical ill per se, his death was all part of the aging process.
+“As part of the older generation, he was not medicalli ill per se – his death was all part of the aging process.

 “He was a beautiful human being, best friend of my late brother, Ian, and family doctor since he graduated from medical school in the 1960s.
 He was an integral part of our lives, warm, charming, intelligent and erudite, with a passion for TT.”

-Born in Tunapuna, upon his return from medical studies in the UK, Mootoo took up an assignment at the San Fernando General Hospital and settled in the then borough with his wife, Indrani and later, their four children Shani, Vahli, Junior, Indrani and Kavir.
+Born in Tunapuna, on his return from studying in the UK, Mootoo took up an assignment at the San Fernando General Hospital and settled in the borough with his wife, Indrani and later, their four children Shani, Vahli, Junior, Indrani and Kavir.

 Even then, he visualised ways to improve life in the place he called home, leading him into politics, first as a senator (1967 and 1971) with the Democratic Labour Party.